-Figure ES-1: C2 Approach Space

-In practice, these dimensions are inter-dependent as, for example, the way decision rights are allocated will have a considerable influence on the patterns of interactions and information flows.
-Each C2 Approach occupies its own region in the C2 Approach Space2.
-These regions vary from highly centralized, stovepiped hierarchies to loosely-coupled networks.
+Figure EO- 1: C2 Approach Space In practice, these dimensions are inter-dependent as, for example, the way decision rights are allocated will have a considerable influence on the patterns of interactions and information flows.
+Each C2 Approach occupies its own region in the C2 Approach Space.2 These regions vary from highly centralized, stove-piped hierarchies to loosely-coupled networks.
 1 SAS-085 uses the term "entity" to refer to organizations, teams, individuals, systems, and processes, each of which can manifest agility.
 2 Large organizations and Collectives usually do not employ a uniform C2 Approach.
 In fact, commanders will give certain subordinates more degrees of freedom than others even if they have similar responsibilities; they will use different C2 Approaches for specific sub missions and tasks.
 We refer to this phenomenon as C2 Approach heterogeneity.
-We discuss this later in this report and in more detail in Appendix III.
+We discuss this later in this report and in more detail in Annex A.

-SAS-065 developed a NATO NEC C2 Maturity Model that defined five increasingly network-enabled approaches to Collective C2: Conflicted C2, De-Conflicted C2, Coordinated C2, Collaborative C2 and Edge C2 and graphically located them along a diagonal in a Collective's C2 Approach Space as depicted in Figure ES-2: NATO NEC C2 Approaches.
+SAS-065 developed a NATO Network Enabled Capability (NEC) C2 Maturity Model (N2C2M2) that defined five increasingly network-enabled approaches to Collective C2: Conflicted C2, De-Conflicted C2, Coordinated C2, Collaborative C2 and Edge C2 and graphically located them along a diagonal in a Collective's3 C2 Approach Space as depicted in Figure EO-2: NATO NEC C2 Approaches.

-Figure ES-2: NATO NEC C2 Approaches

-3 ES-1 depicts an Entity's C2 Approach space while ES-2 depicts a Collective's C2 Approach Space.
+Figure EO- 2: NATO NEC C2 Approaches A Collective's mission, objectives, and strategy will vary with circumstances and therefore, no single C2 Approach works well for all missions and circumstances.
+We can visualize an Endeavor Space where different regions correspond to different mission changes.
+3 EO-1 depicts an Entity's C2 Approach Space while EO-2 depicts a Collective's C2 Approach Space.
 The dimensions differ.
-For example, the allocation of decision rights are allocated within an entity in the Entity c2 approach Space and from entities to the Collective in an Collective's c2 Approach Space.
+For example, the allocation of decision rights are allocated within an entity in the Entity C2 Approach Space and from entities to the Collective in an Collective's C2 Approach Space.